-UV Building
+UV Disinfection

 The membrane filtrate is pumped to the UV Building for disinfection.
-The UV disinfection system consists of two UV channels with two UV modules in each channel.
+The UV disinfection system <5> consists of two UV channels with two UV modules in each channel.
 The UV system has bulbs in a vertical orientation with 40 bulbs in each module.
 The UV system dosage is maintained by turning bulbs on and off based on the MBR plant flow rate and quality of the treated effluent.
-The SCADA screen for this system is shown on Figure 6.1-5.